DhunganaBrikshya/AI/README.md

   # AI Perspectives:
-  Acting Humanly:
+  # Acting Humanly:
   There is a turing test performed to show the perspective of acting humanly.
 In this test, Human interrogates entity via teletype for 5 minutes.
 If, after 5 minutes, human cannot tell whether entity is human or machine, then the entity must be counted as intelligent.

-  Thinking Humanly:
+  # Thinking Humanly:
   Thinking humanly means trying to understand and model how the human mind works.
 There are (at least) two possible routes that humans use to find the answer to a question: i) We reason about it to find the answer.
 This is called “introspection”. ii) We conduct experiments to find the answer, drawing upon scientific techniques to conduct controlled experiments and measure change.
 The field of Cognitive Science mainly focuses on modeling how people think.

-  Thinking Rationally:
+  # Thinking Rationally:
   It is the process trying to understand how people actually think.
 It uses symbolic logic to capture the laws of rational thought as symbols that can be manipulated.
 It involves manipulating the symbols according to well-defined rules, kind of like algebra.
 The result is an idealized model of human reasoning.
 This approach is attractive to theoretists, modeling how humans should think and reason in an ideal world.

-  Acting Rationally:
+  # Acting Rationally:
   Acting rationally means acting to achieve one’s goals, given one’s beliefs or understanding about the world.
 An agent is a system that perceives an environment and acts within that environment.
 An intelligent agent is one that acts rationally with respect to its goals.
 For example, an agent that is designed to play a game should make moves that increase its chances of winning the game.

   # History of AI

+  In 1943, the Foundations for neural networks laid.

+  In 1950, Alan Turing introduced Turing Test for evaluation of intelligence and published Computing Machinery and Intelligence.
+Claude Shannon published
+  Detailed Analysis of Chess Playing as a search.

-  It was first introduced in 1956.
+  AI was first introduced In 1956.
 John McCarthy coined the term ‘artificial intelligence’ and had the first AI conference.

   Then in 1969, Shakey was the first general-purpose mobile robot built.
 It is now able to do things with a purpose vs. just a list of instructions.

   In 1997, Supercomputer ‘Deep Blue’ was designed, and it defeated the world champion chess player in a match.
 It was a massive milestone by IBM to create this large computer.

   In 2002, The first commercially successful robotic vacuum cleaner was created.

   In between 2005 to 2019, speech recognition, robotic process automation (RPA), a dancing robot, smart homes, and other innovations make their debut.

   2020 and present, Baidu releases the LinearFold AI algorithm to medical and scientific and medical teams developing a vaccine during the early stages of the SARS CoV-2 (COVID-19) pandemic.
 The algorithm can predict the RNA sequence of the virus in only 27 seconds, which is 120 times faster than other methods.